jaytecks/strix-b550-f-hackintosh/README.md

 ## Step 2 - Recommended BIOS settings
 **Coming very soon**

-## Step 3 - Serial Number
+## Step 3 - iCloud setup
+**Gets this EFI ready for you to use your own iCloud account on it**\
+\
 **Coming very soon**

+## Step 4 - Downloading the EFI
+I haven't uploaded the EFI yet, as I feel it's not good enough yet.\
+Check back soon, I've been working hard on this

-## Step 4 - Transferring to your storage device
+## Step 5 - Transferring to your storage device
 ### Transferring to a USB installer drive
 **Coming very soon**